 In response to the pandemic, in March 2020, many governmental authorities suspended or canceled elective, specialty and other procedures and appointments, and some states and countries issued "stay at home" orders limiting non-essential activities, travel and business operations.
 These orders significantly decreased the number of procedures performed using our products during March and April 2020 and otherwise negatively impacted our operations.
 In response to the impact of COVID-19, we implemented a variety of measures to help manage through the impact and position us to resume operations quickly and efficiently once these restrictions were lifted.
-The results for the first half of 2021 reflect some recovery from the declines we experienced in the first half of 2020.
-However, with cases continuing to resurge in certain areas, and hospitals at capacity in some instances due to non-COVID-19 treatments, to the extent individuals and hospital systems de-prioritize, delay or cancel deferrable medical procedures, our business, cash flows, financial condition and results of operations may continue to be negatively affected.
+The results of 2021 reflect some recovery from the declines we experienced in 2020 as a result of COVID-19.
+However, with cases continuing to resurge in certain areas, and hospitals at capacity in some instances due to non-COVID-19 treatments, or staff or other resource constraints, to the extent individuals and hospital systems de-prioritize, delay or cancel deferrable medical procedures, our business, cash flows, financial condition and results of operations may continue to be negatively affected.